-6 Reasons Why Timothy Hay is a Big Deal for Rabbits
+6 Reasons Why Timothy Hay is a Big Deal for Small Pets

 Written by The Rabbit Hole Hay Team

-If you've spent any time looking around the internet for tips on rabbit care and rabbit chewing mechanics then you have run into lots of suggestions on what and how to feed your rabbit.
-All of them suggesting a diet of grass hays, mainly Timothy Hay (First Cut, Medium, or Soft).
+If you've spent any time looking around the internet for tips on rabbit, guinea pig, or chinchilla care and their chewing mechanics then you have run into lots of suggestions on what and how to feed your small pet.
+All of them suggesting a diet of grass hays, mainly Timothy Hay (Coarse, Medium, or Soft).

-Grass hay, like Timothy Hay, is an important staple in the diet of rabbits.
+Grass hay is an important staple in the diet of rabbits, guinea pigs and chinchillas.
 For rabbits 7 months and older and guinea pigs 6 months and older, grass hay should make up 80% of their diet.
 For chinchillas older than a year, grass hay should make up 75% of their diet.
 The constant foraging and grazing encouraged by hay helps to keep them physically active and mentally stimulated.
 It also helps to wear down their teeth while the long strand fiber helps to keep their digestion regular and functioning properly.

-So here are six reasons why Timothy Hay is one of the best choices for your rabbit to keep them happy and healthy.
+So here are six reasons why Timothy Hay is one of the best choices for your small pet to keep them happy and healthy.

 1. High in Fiber

-Timothy Hay is extremely high in fiber, which is essential to your rabbit’s digestive health.
+Timothy Hay is extremely high in fiber, which is essential to your small pet's digestive health.
 Too many treats can throw off your rabbit’s, guinea pig's, or chinchilla's digestive system and can lead to obesity and potential diarrhea.

 2. Dental Health

 Rabbits, guinea pigs, and chinchillas have constantly growing teeth, and when left unchecked they can be a danger to their overall health.
 Small pets who do not get enough Timothy Hay (or any coarse grass hay) in their diet are susceptible to growing spurs on their teeth.
-This can be uncomfortable for the rabbit and create sores and infections that can compromise your rabbit’s health and their chewing mechanics.
+This can be uncomfortable for the them and create sores and infections that can compromise their health and their chewing mechanics.
 In some cases tooth spurs have to be corrected by your veterinarian, which can lead to unnecessary expenses for you.